Vodka (song): Music video

 The music video features a spy team chasing down Morena in search for a "code", which is "vodka".
-Morena drops down from a roof top to decipher the code, and leaves in the nick of time before a member of the spy team notices there is a breach.
+Morena drops down from a rooftop to decipher the code, and leaves in the nick of time before a member of the spy team notices there is a breach.
 However, the code has already been fully transferred.
 Throughout the video, Morena is trying to escape the spy team chasing her down, using a motorcycle as her getaway vehicle.
 The team eventually corner her at a parking garage, kidnap her and take her in for questioning.
 While being questioned, a door opens to reveal a team who fights the team and unties Morena to save her.
 Morena runs to her escape, only to realize the only way out is through a massive cliff.
 Hesitantly, and while an attacker is chasing her she jumps into the water below, and swims to a plane parked in the water to her safety.

 In popular culture

 The comedy team Zoo would make a spoof music video of "Vodka", with the music video being shown on TVM, a Maltese TV station.
-The music video shows many spoofs, including the hacker in the video playing Tetris and getting his head beat by another worker, Morena struggling with the rope pulling her, a look alike of Morena, Morena escaping by a bicycle while being chased by a taxi, and the spy team seeming like they do not know what theya are doing.
+The music video shows many spoofs, including the hacker in the video playing Tetris and getting his head beat by another worker, Morena struggling with the rope pulling her, a look alike of Morena, Morena escaping by a bicycle while being chased by a taxi, and the spy team seeming like they do not know what they are doing.
 Morena eventually escapes by being pushed over by a tap of the team.

 In 2020, Morena would perform the song again on Maltese television show Hadd Ghalik.